Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Annotation

-We used four LLMs for the task of annotating a total of $160\times4=640$ examples from four different datasets.
 Each model was run with four different prompts (see full prompts in \autoref{fig:prompts}).
-We used a variety of terminology, as this task appear with different framing in different studies.
+We used a variety of terminology, as this task appears to have different framings in different studies.
 For example, the premise-hypothesis terminology from classic NLI \citep{maccartney-manning-2009-extended}, or document-statement used in \citep{tam-etal-2023-evaluating}.
+The ensemble reported in the main text refers to ensembling GPT-4 and PaLM2 over four prompts, while the other models are intended for extending our analysis to more models.

 For API models (GPT-4, PaLM2), we set \codefont{temperature=0.0} and extracted the logit of the generated token (functionality provided by both APIs), if the generated token was either \codefont{'0'} or \codefont{'1'} as expected.
 This logit was then transformed into a probability $p_t = P(y=t|x)$ via exponent corresponding the generated token $t$, and $1-p_t$ for the other label.
 To address the case where the first generated token was an unrelated token such as \codefont{' ', '\textbackslash n'}, we set \codefont{max\_tokens=2} and took the first appearance of either \codefont{'0'} or \codefont{'1'}.
 For all models, prompts and examples, \codefont{'0'} or \codefont{'1'} were in the first two generated tokens.
 Rest of parameters were set according to their default values.